hajkmap/NodeHoster/README.md

 ## Why?

-I wanted to provide a way to host a NodeJS-application on Windows server, without the hassle of dealing with setting up PM2 as a service etc. I also wanted to use the provided Windows Authentication from IIS, and pass the logged on user to the NodeJS-application.
+I wanted to provide a way to host a NodeJS application on Windows server, without the hassle of dealing with setting up PM2 as a service etc. I also wanted to use the provided Windows Authentication from IIS, and pass the logged on user to the NodeJS application.

 ## Application structure